ajmeyghani/react-oldschool/readme.md

 **Note**

-You can configure the dev server using the config file in `dev-server/config.json`.
+You can configure the dev server using the config file in `config.json`.

 ## Development

-All the dev scripts are in the `dev-server/tasks` folder.
+All the dev scripts are in the `tasks` folder.
 To run the tests for the scripts, run the following:

 ```
-npx tape 'dev-server/**/*.test.js'
+npx tape 'tasks/**/*.test.js'
 ```